If you want to make an employment tribunal claim

 During early conciliation, if you agree, we'll contact the respondent.
 Our conversations are confidential and you decide what we can and cannot share with them.

-Talks take place over the phone for up to one month.
-That period can be extended by 2 weeks if you’re close to an agreement.
+Talks take place over the phone for up to 6 weeks.

 Most of the time you must tell us you intend to make a tribunal claim.
 You do not need to tell us if you're part of a group claim or if the respondent has already contacted us to ask for early conciliation.